jiarandiana0307/Lenovo-Fan-Control/README.md

 1. Download binary from release

-2. Run FanControl.exe in Command Line Prompt or PowerShell
+2. Run the lenovo-fan-control program in Command Line Prompt or PowerShell

 If the console presents `Failed to open \\.\EnergyDrv`, it means the Lenovo driver not found or dosen't work.
 If `FAST mode on`, it means the fan is spnning at highest speed.
 If it shows `NORMAL mode on`, it means the fan is spnning at normal speed.